HL7/fhir-ips/input/pagecontent/Design-Conventions.md

 	<p>While a globally consistent practice has not been identified, IPS encourages implementers to review emerging best practices and guidelines regarding narrative text that are being implemented in participating nations (e.g., <a href="https://informatiestandaarden.nictiz.nl/wiki/FHIR:V1.0_FHIR_IG_STU3#Resource.text_or_.22the_narrative.22">The Netherlands</a>) and discussed in the <a href="https://chat.fhir.org/#narrow/stream/207835-IPS/topic/generation.20of.20narrative">FHIR Community</a>.
   </p>
   <p>
-  Ongoing FHIR implementations will influence future guidance, such as the FHIR Clinical DOcument Implementation Guide, about the content and display of narrative content, which is required in the IPS Composition.
+  Ongoing FHIR implementations will influence future guidance, such as the FHIR Clinical Document Implementation Guide, about the content and display of narrative content, which is required in the IPS Composition.
 We encourage implementers to monitor this topic and provide feedback through HL7 engagement, issue logging and community discussion.
   </p>
 </blockquote>